dlaliberte/standards-notes/font-features-explainer.md

 Abstract
 ---

 HTTP Client Hints defines an Accept-CH response header that servers can use to advertise their use of request headers for proactive content negotiation.
 This explainer introduces a set of font features client hints headers like Sec-CH-Prefers-Font-..., which notify the server of font features that will meaningfully alter the requested resource, like, for example, ....
-These client hints will commonly also be used as critical client hints via the Critical-CH header.
+These client hints may be used as critical client hints via the Critical-CH header.

 Status of this document
 ----